Skip to content

 code_challenge_method: 'S256',

-Once the user accepts the requested permissions, the OAuth service redirects the user back to the URL specified in the redirect_uri field.
-This callback contains two parameters within the URL:
+If the user accepts the requested permissions, the OAuth service redirects the user back to the URL specified in the redirect_uri field.
+This callback contains two query parameters within the URL:

 Query ParameterValue